GeneXSTEM™ Wharton’s Jelly -Umbilical Cord Tissue Product

 GeneXSTEM™1 is derived from Wharton’s Jelly of the non-embryonic umbilical cord and is intended for homologous use.
-Wharton’s Jelly contains mesenchymal stem cellular products, thousands of growth factors, cytokines, long-chain hyaluronic acid and provides cushioning, protection and structural support within the umbilical cord.
+Wharton’s Jelly contains thousands of growth factors, cytokines, long-chain hyaluronic acid, and extracellular vesicles (EV) including exosomes and provides cushioning, protection and structural support within the umbilical cord.
 It is known for its anti-inflammatory and healing properties.
 Some patients and providers are choosing human umbilical cord tissue over NSAIDs, corticosteroid injections and platelet rich plasma (PRP) therapy.
 GeneXSTEM™1 is processed using proprietary methods to preserve the structural integrity of Wharton’s Jelly.

-1 GeneXSTEMTM Injectables are minimally manipulated human tissue allografts derived from umbilical cord tissue for homologous use.
+1 GeneXSTEMTM Injectables are minimally manipulated human tissue allografts derived from the Wharton’s Jelly of umbilical cord tissue for homologous use and are not dependent upon the metabolic activity of living cells for its primary function.
 They comply with the HCT/P 21 CFR 1271 Regulations and Section 361 of the Public Health Service Act.

 Advantages of GeneXSTEM™